Trade between the US and China is so extensive; shipping from China to the US is one of the hottest topics.

 Harbor Maintenance Fee (HMF):

-The Harbor Maintenance Fee is levied on imports arriving at US ports to support the maintenance and dredging of these facilities.
+The HMF is applied to all imports on arrival through a US port to cover the maintenance and dredging of the facilities.

-Typically calculated as a percentage of the cargo’s value, it contributes to the upkeep of US ports and harbors.
+Generally assessed as a percent of cargo value, it pays to keep US ports and harbors.

 Merchandise Processing Fee (MPF):

-The Merchandise Processing Fee, assessed by CBP on most imported goods entering the US, is another fee to consider.
+The Merchandise Processing Fee, which CBP charges on almost all merchandise imported into the US, is another fee to consider.

 Antidumping and Countervailing Duties:

-Antidumping and countervailing duties may be imposed on imported goods sold in the US below fair market value (dumped) or subsidized by foreign governments.
+Antidumping and countervailing duties are special kinds of duties imposed on imported merchandise sold in the United States at less than the fair market value-dumped-or subsidized by a foreign government.

-It is important to work closely with your freight forwarder, customs broker, or consult with topshipping professionals to understand and anticipate the customs fees and charges associated with importing goods from China to the United States.
+For that, it is important that you work hand in hand with your freight forwarder or customs broker, consulting the best shipping professionals who can explain and approximate the customs fees and charges applying to the importation of merchandise from China to the United States.

-Importing goods from China to the US involves several requirements to ensure compliance with customs regulations and other legal obligations.
-Here are the key requirements you need to consider:
+Importing goods from China into the US involves a number of requirements to be met by an importer to comply with customs regulations and other lawful obligations.
+Some of the major requirements which you need to consider are mentioned below.

 Business Registration: